ixqifeba/ixqifeba.github.io/content/posts/3-subvenire.md

 Not the glory,
 nor the story,
-nor that it was I.
+nor even that it was I.

 That what I had once
 resigned to